Welcome

 There are hills here – Steeper than it looks.
 Notice the guy walking up ahead

 I was one mile from the start and decided to ride there to the registration table and get a new wristband.
-When I went in, even before explaining my predicament, a woman held a new bed over my wrist and affixed it.
+When I went in, even before explaining my predicament, a woman held a new band over my wrist and affixed it.
 I think I was not the first person to have this trouble.

 Rest Step 3 – Howey-in-the-Hills